The Last Lord of Hartley Manor

 From 1931-37 she lived at Hartley Manor Farm, before moving to Skips Cottage", Hartley Bottom Road (now just called "The Cottage") for about two years from 1938-39.

 We have no picture of Jane, but there is a description of her for US immigration when she travelled on the Aquitania in 1935 to stay 6 weeks with her sister Elizabeth in Brooklyn, New York.
 She is decribed as being 5 feet 4 inches in height, of fair complexion with brown hair and brown eyes.
 The document also records she was not an anarchist! (unsurprisingly none of her fellow passengers claimed to be either).

 In about 1942 she married Geoffrey Eastcott Pearse, a South African architect, best known for Escom House (1937), a now demolished 21 storey tower block in Johannesburg but in its day the tallest building in Africa .
 Previously Geoffrey had served in the Royal Engineers during the First World War.
 Jane and Geoffrey moved to South Africa where they lived at Magoebaskloof.
+She made one last visit to the UK in 1954.
 She died, aged 88, at the Andrew McColm hospital, Pretoria on 12 October 1965.
 They had no children.

 Jane's will left her estate to a large number of relatives and charities.
 She did not make provision as to the lordship of Hartley manor, which must be presumed to still form part of her estate.

 Passenger list - SS Aquitania, sailing from Southampton 7 December 1935